-- Management fees
+- Management fees (low or free for small investments)

 - Account services available to lower investment amounts

-Wealthfront has a very low minimum deposit requirement.
-It’s only $500, and the service will definitely impress in terms of management fees and account services.
-Wealthfront has no management fees for account balances of less than $10,000 (or $15,000 if you use our link!), and the 0.25% fee for higher balances is still the lowest compared to other Robo Advisors.
+Wealthfront has a low minimum deposit requirement of only $500, and the service will impress in terms of management fees and account services.
+If you use our link to sign up, you’ll get the first $5,000 managed for free with Wealthfront.
+The 0.25% fee for higher balances is still low compared to other Robo Advisors.

 Minimum Deposits and Additional Account Charges